Alan Kurdi Rescue Ship Picks Up Another 44 Migrants - UrduPoint

 The Alan Kurdi last week rescued 65 shipwrecked migrants attempting the perilous journey from North Africa, handing them over to Malta after hardline Interior Minister Matteo Salvini closed Italy's ports to the vessel.

-Sea-Eye said it was alerted to the plight of the latest migrants off the Libyan coast by Tunisian fishermen and the Colibri civilian search plane.
+Sea-Eye said it was alerted to the plight of the latest migrants off the Libyan coast by Tunisian fishermen and a civilian search plane.

 The rescued migrants said they had left Zuwara in Libya early Saturday.